ngx-archive/nginx-extras-docs/docs/lua/openssl.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-openssl [v0.7.5](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.7.5){target=_blank} released on Sep 17 2021.
+This document describes lua-resty-openssl [v0.8.4](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.4){target=_blank} released on Dec 20 2021.

 <hr />